IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Design

 \subsubsection{Instruction modeling and generation}

 A key aspect of the LLVM backend is to convert the wide range of LLVM IR types to the (usually small) set of types natively implemented by each target architecture.
+Therefore, to exercise all the features of code generation, it is necessary to generate \ir{s} with as many data types as possible. \sub{ Many \ir{s} only operate on a restricted set of data types, and FuzzMutate only modelled scalar types, which is trivial and limited. }

+Much of the compiler backend handles \ir{s} with vector types, but FuzzMutate modelled only scalar types.

+\myComment{This address reviewer A(3): ``a discussion on the correctness of instruction modeling''.} \sub{To overcome these limitations, we rewrite FuzzMutate's modelling to vector types.}

+To overcome FuzzMutate's limitations, we rewrite its modelling, as shown in~\autoref{table:inst_model}.
+We not only include vectors as allowed types but also model vector operations and casting operations.

-Therefore, to exercise all features of code generation, it is necessary to generate \ir{s} with as many data types as possible.
-However, many \ir{s} only operate on a restricted set of data types, and FuzzMutate only modelled scalar types, which is trivial and limited.
-In order to model these restrictions for vector types, we categorize instructions as shown in \autoref{table:inst_model}.
-These definitions are reflected in the code as declarative declarations expressing both restrictions on the types of operands and constraints between the types of different operands.
-For example, the \lstinline{anyIntOrVecInt} constraint restricts the valid types for a particular operand to be any integer type or vector of integer type.
-The \lstinline{matchFirstOperand} constraint restricts the type of operand to be the same as the type of the first operand.
+These definitions are reflected in the code as declarations expressing both restrictions on the types of operands and constraints between the types of different operands.
+For example, the \texttt{anyIntOrVecInt} constraint restricts the valid types for a particular operand to be any integer type or vector of integer type. \sub{The \texttt{anyVector} constraint restricts the type of operand must be a vector of arbitrary length and element type.} This allows us to model vector operations, such as \texttt{extractelement}, \texttt{insertelement}, and \texttt{shufﬂevector}, which were unsupported by FuzzMutate.

-When generating a new instruction, we first randomly select an opcode and use the declarations to randomly select values that exist in the code with a compatible type.
+\sub{ When generating a new instruction, we first randomly select an opcode and use the declarations to randomly select values that exist in the code with a compatible type.
 If no value exists with a compatible type, then the mutator will create a new operation with a compatible type.
-For numerical types, the new operation could generate a random constant, undef, or poison.
+For numerical types, the new operation could generate a random constant, undef, or poison. }